abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

     ]

-29. Unique Colors Finder

-Write a program that prints out all colors from color_list_1 that are not present in color_list_2.
+29. Write a program that prints out all colors from color_list_1 that are not present in color_list_2.

 Test Data :
 color_list_1 = set(["White", "Black", "Red"])